lucascaovilla/lucascaovilla-portfolio-front/README.md

 ## Development server

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.

-## Development server

-Run `ng serve` for a dev server.
+Run `docker compose -f dev.docker-compose.yml up` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run `docker compose -f dev.docker-compose.yml down --rmi all --remove-orphans` to destroy the app container and ensure all of it's dependants are removed.

 ## Code scaffolding